dougpark/dashboard/Readme.md

-# Switchbot Power Meter
+# Switchbot Power Meter - Plug Mini (US)

-Using your SwitchBot token and secrete code read your power meter details from the SwitchBot API
+Use your SwitchBot token and secrete code to read your power meter, Plug Mini (US), details from the SwitchBot API

 * [SwitchBot API](https://github.com/OpenWonderLabs/SwitchBotAPI)